 Reagan Bissonnette, Executive Director

-Reagan came to NRRA in June 2019 after former NRRA Executive Director, Mike Durfor, retired.
-Reagan had previously been the Senior Director of Easement Stewardship & Counsel at the Society for the Protection of New Hampshire Forests, one of the country’s largest and most effective land conservation organizations.
+Reagan has a strong background in non-profit management and the law.
+Prior to joining NRRA, Reagan was a senior director and attorney at the Society for the Protection of New Hampshire Forests, one of the country’s largest and most effective land conservation organizations.
 Prior to joining the Forest Society, Reagan practiced law as a corporate attorney at Ropes & Gray, LLP, a global Boston-based law firm.

 Paula Dow, Finance & Human Resource Manager

 Paula originally came to NRRA in 1988.
 She served as Finance Manager for twenty years and also served as Interim Administrator on three occasions during vacancies in the Executive Director position.
 In 2008, she left the organization to take on a new challenge.
 Just two years later, she “recycled” herself and returned to NRRA to serve as its Administrative Manager.
-In 2015, she moved back to the Finance Department.
+In 2015, she moved back to the Finance Department and now handles finance and human resources.
 Paula has an AS in Business Administration from NH Technical Institute and a BS in Integrated Studies from Franklin Pierce University.

 Stacey Leonard Morrison, Administrative Manager email@example.com

 Stacey joined the NRRA staff in 2013.
 She is a 1998 graduate of Southern New Hampshire University where she majored in Business Administration.
 Stacey worked for Lakes Region General Hospital for 15 years where she specialized in Medicare billing and eventually began managing one of its larger family health practices in Meredith.
 After having her youngest son, who was born with complex medical issues, Stacey took time off (7 years) from her career to focus on raising both of her young boys.
-With both of her children in school, Stacey joined the team at NRRA and is very enthusiastic about this new endeavor.
-In her spare time, Stacey advocates for Organ & Tissue Donation (Recycle You!!), and enjoys reading, watching the NE Patriots, spending time with her sons and traveling with her boyfriend, Thomas.
+With both of her children in school, Stacey joined the team at NRRA in 2013 and has been an active and enthusiastic member of the NRRA Family since.
+In her spare time, Stacey advocates for Organ & Tissue Donation (Recycle You!!), and enjoys reading, watching the NE Patriots, spending time with her family.

 Bonnie Bethune, Member Services Manager